I Get Really Angry At My Husband And My Four Children And I Don't Know Why

 My eldest daughter had texted me a message on my phone saying how much she loves me and how she misses me being happy.
 I was hurt by that.
 Felt really bad.
 But not too long after I get mad at her.

 I know what I am doing, it's just that I cant control it.
 I react to something and don't realize it till it's already too late.
 I am so exhausted, and I can't do this anymore.
-I know I have an anger problem, but I dont think there is any thing or anyone who can help me.
+I know I have an anger problem, but I don't think there is any thing or anyone who can help me.

 I sometimes feel like dying because I am giving up on myself and my family.
 I know my family loves me very much despite how I treat them.
 Even though I know that my family is the reason I should do whatever it takes to change, I can't.

-I dont want to sound like I really don't care, I really do.
+I don't want to sound like I really don't care, I really do.
 It is killing me inside to see my family hurting and confused as to why I am the way I am.
 Everyday I ask myself the same question, "Why am I so angry, why do I treat them that way?"

 But I can't bring myself to answer it.
-My husband said that I should try to go to anger manangement.
+My husband said that I should try to go to anger management.
 My response to that is, "How are they supposed to help me when I can't even answer my own question, "Why am I so angry?"

-Response from Dr. DeFooreHello Merla.
+Hello Merla.
 You don't have to know why you're angry to get help.
 As a matter of fact, most people don't really know why they're angry, even if they think they do.
-The exercise described

 You're a good person, and that's why you don't like what your anger is doing to your life and your loved ones.
 Your anger is not the problem, it's how you express it.
-Do the anger journaling described
+Do the anger three part journaling process described on this page, to help you understand your anger, take charge of it, and begin expressing it in healthy ways.

-these imagery processes for emotional healing to begin resolving some of the past trauma you identified in the "trauma writing" exercise.
+Use these imagery processes for emotional healing to begin resolving some of the past trauma you identified in the "trauma writing" exercise.

-quotes on relationships suggest, when you start taking better care of yourself, you will be better to and for others.
+When you start taking better care of yourself, you will be better to and for others.

 Believe in your goodness, Merla.
 Follow these recommendations, and you will get what you're looking for.